About the Global Energy and Climate Model

 4 Model Description Figure 1 Update

-Developments in the 2023 modelling cycle
+Developments in the 2024 modelling cycle

 Methodology

-The main exogenous drivers of the scenarios are economic growth, demographics and technological developments.
-Energy service demand drivers, such as steel demand in industry or number of appliances within households, are estimated econometrically based on historical data and on the socioeconomic drivers.
-Interactions between energy service demand drivers are also accounted for, such as the influence of the number of vehicles sales on materials demand.
 This service demand is met by existing and new technologies.
-All sector modules base their projections on the existing stock of energy infrastructure (e.g. the number of vehicles in transport, production capacity in industry, floor space area in buildings), through detailed stock-accounting frameworks.
-To assess how the service demand is met in the various scenarios, the model includes a wide range of fuels and technologies (existing and additions).
-This includes careful accounting of the current energy performance of different technologies and processes, and potential to improve efficiency.
+All sector modules (see subsequent sections for more details on these modules) base their projections on the existing stock of energy infrastructure (e.g. the production capacity in industry, floorspace in buildings, number of vehicles in transport), through detailed stock-accounting frameworks.
+To assess how service demand is met in the various scenarios, the model includes a wide range of fuels and technologies (existing and additions).
+This includes careful accounting of the current energy performance of different technologies and processes, and the potential for energy efficiency improvements.

-The sectoral and cross-sectoral energy and emission balances are calculated based on the final energy end uses – the service demand – by determining first the final energy demand needed to serve it, then the required transformations to convert primary energy into the required fuels, and finally the primary energy needs.
-This is based on a partial equilibrium approach using for some elements a partial optimisation model, within which specific costs play an important role in determining the share of fuels and technologies to satisfy the energy service demand.
-In different parts of the model, Logit and Weibull functions are used to determine the share of technologies based upon their specific costs.
-This includes investment costs, operating and maintenance costs, fuel costs and in some cases costs for emitting CO2.
+The sectoral energy and emission balances are calculated based on the final energy end uses – the service demand – by determining first the final energy demand needed to serve it, then the required transformations to convert primary energy into the required fuels, and finally the primary energy needs.
+This is based on a partial equilibrium approach using for some elements a partial optimisation model, within which specific costs play an important role in determining the share of fuels and technologies to satisfy energy service demand.
+In different parts of the model, logit and Weibull functions are used to determine the share of technologies based upon their specific costs.
+This includes investment costs, operating and maintenance costs, fuel costs and – in some cases – costs for emitting CO2.
 In certain sectors, such as hydrogen production, specially designed and linked optimisation modules are used.

-While the model aims to identify an economical way for society to reach the desired scenario outcomes, the results do not necessarily reflect the least-cost way of doing so.
-This is because an unconstrained least-cost approach may fail to take account of all the issues that need to be considered in practice, such as political or individual preferences, feasible ramp-up rates, capital constraints and public acceptance.
-Instead, the analysis pursues a portfolio of fuels and technologies within a framework of cost minimisation, considering technical, economical and regulatory constraints.
+While the model aims to identify an economical way for society to reach the desired scenario outcomes, the results do not necessarily reflect the least-cost pathway.
+This is because an unconstrained least-cost approach may fail to take account of all the issues that need to be considered in practice, such as market failures, political or individual preferences, feasible ramp-up rates, capital constraints and public acceptance.
+Instead, the analysis pursues a portfolio of fuels and technologies within a framework of cost minimisation, considering technical, economic and regulatory constraints.
 This approach, tailored to each sector and incorporating extensive expert consultation, enables the model to reflect as accurately as possible the realities of different sectors.
 It also offers a hedge against the real risks associated with the pathways: if one technology or fuel fails to fulfil its expected potential, it can more easily be compensated by another if its share in the overall energy mix is low.

-The GEC Model is implemented in the simulation software Vensim, but makes use of a wider range of software tools, including TIMES
+The GEC Model is implemented in the simulation software Vensim, but makes use of a wider range of software tools, including TIMES.

 Data inputs